[Paper] Distributed Order Recording Techniques for Efficient Record-and-Replay of Multi-threaded Programs

 Overview

-The paper tackles a long‑standing pain point in high‑performance computing: reliably recording and replaying the execution of OpenMP programs, which are notoriously nondeterministic due to their fine‑grained thread interleavings.
-By introducing two lightweight “distributed” recording schemes, the authors show how to cut down the massive synchronization overhead that has made scalable OpenMP replay impractical—delivering 2‑5× speedups on real HPC workloads and opening the door to seamless MPI + OpenMP replay.
+The paper tackles a long‑standing pain point in high‑performance computing: reliably recording and replaying the execution of OpenMP programs, which are notoriously nondeterministic because of their fine‑grained thread interleavings.

 Key Contributions

-• Distributed Clock (DC) recording – a per‑thread logical clock that captures ordering without forcing global barriers on every shared‑memory access.
+• Distributed Clock (DC) recording – a per‑thread logical clock that captures ordering without imposing global barriers on every shared‑memory access.

-• Distributed Epoch (DE) recording – groups memory operations into epochs, allowing bulk synchronization only at epoch boundaries.
+• Distributed Epoch (DE) recording – groups memory operations into epochs, enabling bulk synchronization only at epoch boundaries.

 • Integration with ReOMP – a prototype implementation that demonstrates the techniques on a suite of representative OpenMP benchmarks.

-• Hybrid MPI + OpenMP replay – seamless coupling of the new OpenMP recorder with ReMPI, a scalable MPI record‑and‑replay system, with only a tiny MPI‑scale‑independent overhead.
+• Hybrid MPI + OpenMP replay – seamless coupling of the new OpenMP recorder with ReMPI, a scalable MPI record‑and‑replay system, incurring only a tiny MPI‑scale‑independent overhead.

 Methodology